Research Project Descriptions

 Project Goals:

-This project seeks to develop vacuum and hermetic packaging with wafer-bonding technologies using a variety of solder materials.
-Packaging continues to pose a major challenge to the successful commercialization of MEMS and microsystems in many application areas.
-Many MEMS devices need to be packaged either in vacuum or in a hermetic environment to obtain high Q’s or good thermal isolation.
-The packaging itself needs to be performed at the wafer level, use a low-temperature process, occupy very little die area, and provide long-term stability and reliability.
-Although several techniques and materials have been used for implementing these vacuum/hermetic packages, little work has been done with solder as a wafer-bonding material for packaging MEMS.
-Solder provides several advantages, including low-temperature processing and compatibility with standard IC processes, which make it a good choice for packaging these devices.
+This project seeks to develop vacuum and hermetic packaging and wafer bonding technologies using a variety of solder materials.
+Packaging continues to pose a major challenge to the successful commercialization of MEMS and Microsystems in many application areas.
+One of these application areas is RF MEMS, where micro-machined resonators, switches, and passive components are used to implement high-performance wireless communication systems.
+Many of these MEMS devices need to be packaged either in vacuum or in a hermetic environment.
+The packaging itself needs to be performed at the wafer level, using a low-temperature process, occupy very little die area and provide long-term stability and reliability.
+Although several techniques and materials have been used for implementing these vacuum/hermetic packages, little work has been done with solder as a wafer bonding material for packaging MEMS.
+Solder provides several advantages, including low-temperature processing, and compatibility with standard IC processes.
 This project will develop low-temperature metal bonding processes that provide wafer-level hermetic packaging for RF MEMS.

 Title: Microscale Convective Flows Driven by Non-Contact Micromachined Heat Sources